samalkapiy/samalkapiy.github.io/_projects/IBM_project.md

 category: fun
 related_publications: true
 ---
+This project was conducted as an applied datascience capstone project for the Profesional Data science certificate by IBM.

 The goal of this project was to predict whether SpaceX’s Falcon 9 first stage will land successfully after launch.
 A successful landing significantly reduces launch costs since the rocket can be reused.
 Understanding what affects successful landings helps estimate costs and guide competitive bidding by other launch providers.